Photo: R. L. Johnson

 Greenhill Winery & Vineyards

-Located in Middleburg, Greenhill Winery & Vineyards offers a breathtaking farm winery setting paired with quality local wine in Virginia hunt country.
+Located in Middleburg, Greenhill Winery & Vineyards offers a breathtaking farm winery setting paired with quality wines in Virginia hunt country.
 Its adult-only guidelines make it extremely peaceful and less crowded.
-Feel free to bring your own food and have a picnic while sipping on their incredible wine.
+Feel free to bring your own food and have a picnic while sipping.
 This boutique winery not only grows vines on the property but also produces their own Charolais beef and honey from their apiaries.
 You can enjoy these local meats and honey with the charcuterie platters available on-site.
-On their 128 acres, you will find a river, a natural pond, their Clubhouse, the Greenhill Polo Team and a building built in 1762 where they host pre-reserved wine tastings.
+On their 128 acres, you will find a river, a natural pond, their Clubhouse, and a building built in 1762 where they host pre-reserved wine tastings.
+The Greenhill Polo Team participates in the Virginia United Polo League and is bringing world class play to the sport with leaders such as Nacho Figueras.
 The beautiful Virginia scenery partnered with exceptional wine makes for a great experience, envisioned by Owner David Greenhill.

 At CrossKeys Vineyards, the gold crossed keys represent their dedication to hospitality, excellence and prestige.
 This family-owned winery is widely recognized for its blending of delicious wine with fabulous events.
 Located in the heart of Virginia’s Shenandoah Valley, this property showcases gorgeous views from their expansive patio or lawn surrounding the main building.
 Since opening in 2001, one of their most popular offerings is their wine flights, presented in a unique Ferris wheel-like shape of hanging wine glasses.
 On their 125 acres, CrossKeys Vineyards is home to over 30 acres of vines and 12 grape varietals.
 While here, be sure to enjoy either lunch, dinner or Sunday brunch at their Bistro.
 You can also choose to participate in a winery tour, which happens every day at 12 p.m.
 To top it off, they frequently welcome live music and themed events like the crowd-favorite salsa night.